Light from darkness: history of a hot dark sector: Evolution of hidden and visible sectors

-The VS and HS are assumed to evolve independently early on, in which case $T'$ and $T$ both scale as $a^{-1}$ and the initial temperature ratio is simply a constant.
-We called this initial condition the `plateau'.
-As we will see, the key condition for the existence of a plateau is that
+{If we assume that the VS and HS evolve independently at early times, then $T'$ and $T$ both scale as $a^{-1}$.
+As the temperature ratio $\xi = T'/T$ is constant, we refer to this initial condition as a `plateau', cf fig. \ref{fig:relativistic}.
+In this section we show that the existence of a plateau is controlled by the following combination of parameters,

-see dashed curves in fig.~\ref{fig:relativistic}.
-Assuming a plateau, this parameter increases as $\langle \Gamma'\rangle/H \sim a^3$.
-As we will see, efficient energy transfer from the HS to the VS or `heating' starts when $\kappa$ becomes order 1.
-We therefore call this essential combination of energy densities and rates the 'heating parameter'; the factor of $1/3$ is introduced for convenience.
-During heating, the temperature ratio starts to decrease, see the solid curves in fig.~\ref{fig:relativistic}, a solution that turns out to be an attractor.
+The factor $1/3$ is conventional.
+We call this combination the 'heating parameter' because efficient energy transfer from the HS to the VS, corresponding to end of the plateau, starts when $\kappa$ becomes order 1 as can be seen in figure \ref{fig:relativistic}.

+This can be understood as follows.
+We consider a radiation dominated universe with $T' \gg T$ and both sectors made of relativistic particles.
+The rhs of eq.\eqref{eq:HSenergytransfer} is dominated by the first term, proportional to $n' \approx n'_{\rm eq}(T')$.
+Using energy conservation and $w_t= 1/3$ and setting $\rho' \approx 3 n'T'$, eqs \eqref{eq:continuity} and \eqref{eq:HSenergytransfer} can be combined to give

+We see that this equation is sourced by the heating parameter $\kappa$, eq.\eqref{eq:heatpar}.
+As long as $\kappa \lesssim 1$, $\rho \propto a^{-4}$ and $\xi$ remains constant, corresponding to a plateau.
+That $\kappa \lesssim 1$ means that $\langle\Gamma'\rangle/ H \lesssim \rho/\rho'\ll 1$.
+Clearly, this condition could not be satisfied if the initial density contrast $\rho'/\rho$ is very large, a situation we will consider in section \ref{sec:boiling}.
+Here, instead, we assume that $\kappa \ll 1$ initially.
+Then, as $\langle\Gamma'\rangle/ H \propto a^3$, $\kappa \propto a{^3}$.
+The moment at which $\kappa \sim 1$ marks the onset of heating of the VS; we call this ``contact", see fig.\ref{fig:relativistic}.
+This simply means that a plateau exists as long as the energy of the VS is larger than the one transferred from the HS.
+This applies whenever there is energy transfer between two sectors, for instance in freeze-in mechanism, see appendix \ref{app:FI}.